feklee/MultiTrans/examples/StressTest/README.md

     console is started.

  3. Plug in the power connection.
 Eventually – possibly after step 4 – the LEDs on all Arduinos should emit a fast triple-flash to indicate sync.
+Note that not all tests include all Arduinos, some only use two.

  4. Quickly thereafter – in order not to miss any messages – plug the FTDI into the Arduino that should be monitored.
 (If the Arduino resets, then repeat